olivancu/electricity-cost-calculator/README.md

 ## Compute the bill

+Given a pandas dataframe 'data_meter' that maps date indexes to power consumption (in W), the following method computes the bill linked to the encoded tariff:

 ```python
   bill = bill_calculator.compute_bill(data_meter)
 ```
+The returned structure is a dictionary that maps a cost and a metric for each type of tariff.
+See the method signature for further details.

+Optional arguments can be specified:

+ - 'column_data': select a specific column in the dataframe.
+Leave it when the dataframe only contains one column.
+ - 'monthly_detailed': False by default, assuming that the billing period spans over the whole dataframe.
+Set if to True to map a bill for each month in the dataframe.

 ## Get the prices signal over a period

+The following method returns a pandas dataframe mapping the dates in 'date_range' to the price of electricity, sampled at a period 'timestep'.
+The dataframe columns points to each type of tariff

 ```python
   date_range = (startdate, endate)